lee269/foodstatspocketbook/README.md

 * Govspeak that includes dollar signs, eg $A, $CTA etc messes up the content - pandoc evaluates it as TeX math.
 I cannot figure out how to tell it not to.
 Turning off the tex_math_dollars extension doesnt work.
+Partial solution to `cat` print the markdown which successfully outputs the Govspeak and respects line breaks but R ## comments will need to be removed before publication.

 * Charts: you need to check that the !!<number> Govspeak references for charts are correctly in place, and remove any pandoc generated []() links to figures from the markdown.

+* Tables: pipe tables are rendered fine.
+But pandoc inserts a newline between the bottom of the table and the, eg, {barchart} Govspeak markdown for toggle charts.
+You need to ensure any toggle chart markdown is immediately below the table.